-Sales to three customers constituted approximately 79%, 7% and 5%, respectively, of the Company s total revenue for the three months ended March 31, 2013.
-Amounts included in accounts receivable on March 31, 2013 relating to these three customers were approximately \$857,000, \$201,000 and \$78,000, respectively.
-Revenue from these three customers constituted approximately 70%, 4% and 5%, respectively, of the Company s total revenue for the three months ended March 31, 2012.
-Amounts included in accounts receivable on March 31, 2012 relating to these three customers were approximately \$629,000, \$85,000 and \$47,000, respectively.
-The loss of one of these significant customers or the failure to attract new customers could have a material adverse effect on our business, results of operations and financial condition.
+Sales to three customers constituted approximately 74%, 5% and 8%, respectively, of our total revenue for the three months ended September 30, 2013, and 71%, 7% and 5%, respectively, of our total revenue for the nine months ended September 30, 2013.
+Amounts included in accounts receivable on September 30, 2013 relating to these three customers were approximately \$624,000, \$111,000 and \$178,000, respectively.
+Revenue from these three customers constituted approximately 62%, 5% and 7%, respectively, of our total revenue for the three months ended September 30, 2012, as compared to 68%, 5% and 4%, respectively, of our total revenue for the nine months ended September 30, 2012.
+Amounts included in accounts receivable on September 30, 2012 relating to these three customers were approximately \$602,000, \$97,000 and \$88,000, respectively.

-We currently have exclusive supply agreements with BASF Corporation (BASF), our largest customer, that have contingencies outlined which could potentially result in the license of technology and/or the sale of production equipment from the Company to the customer intended to provide capacity sufficient to meet the customer s production needs.
-This outcome may occur if we fail to meet certain performance requirements, certain other obligations and/or certain financial condition covenants.
-The financial condition covenants in one of our supply agreements with BASF trigger a technology transfer right (license and equipment sale at BASF s option) in the event (a) that earnings of the twelve month period ending with our most recently published quarterly financial statements are less than zero and our cash, cash equivalents and certain investments are less than \$1,000,000, or (b) of an acceleration of any debt maturity having a principal amount of more than \$10,000,000.
+We currently have exclusive supply agreements with BASF Corporation ( BASF ), our largest customer, that have contingencies outlined which could potentially result in the license of technology and/or the sale of production equipment from the Company to the customer intended to provide capacity sufficient to meet the customer s production needs.
+This outcome may occur if we fail to meet certain performance requirements, certain other obligations and/or certain financial covenants.
+The most restrictive financial covenants in one of our supply agreements with BASF trigger a technology transfer right (license and equipment sale at BASF s option) in the event (a) that earnings of the twelve month period ending with our most recently published quarterly financial statements are less than zero and our cash, cash equivalents and certain investments are less than \$1,000,000, or (b) of an acceleration of any debt maturity having a principal amount of more than \$10,000,000.
 Our supply agreements with BASF also trigger a technology transfer right in the event of our insolvency, as further defined within the agreements.
-In the event of an equipment sale, upon incurring a triggering event, the equipment would be sold to the customer at the greater of 30% of the original book value of such equipment, and any associated upgrades to it, or 115% of the equipment s net book value.
+In the event of an equipment sale, upon incurring a triggering event, the equipment would be sold to the customer at either 115% of the equipment s net book value, or the greater of 30% of the original book value of such equipment, and any associated upgrades to it, or 115% of the equipment s net book value.